 Due to Covid-19 we are not letting parents/carers into the building for the foreseeable future.

 Invoices and payments

-Could all parents and carers please make management aware if you are not receiving your invoices each month as late payments will incur an additional charge of £6.50.
+Could all parents and carers please make management aware if you are not receiving your invoices each month as late payments will incur an additional charge of £6.50 (£10 as of April).
 We would just like to remind all parents/carers that we no longer accept cheques as a form of payment, sorry for any inconvenience this may cause.

 Can we ask that all parents provide appropriate clothing for their children, we understand this is difficult as the weather keeps changing so frequently, but it would be appreciated if you could provide your child with a change of clothes to suit all weather conditions and the staff will be happy to change them if necessary.
 Now that the weather is becoming colder, children will need warmer clothes still preferably waterproof and warm coats, hats, gloves and wellington boots.
 It is part of our healthy living, happy me and outdoor policy that we explore outdoor play, whatever the weather may be, come rain or shine.
 Children may frequently get wet during outdoor play so to ensure your child stays warm and comfortable please send a change of clothes so that we can change them and follow the above advice on suitable clothing.
 Please ensure you return any items borrowed as we only have a very small amount of spare clothes.

 Can we ask that you take all your child’s belongings home with you at the end of each session?
 This will ensure that you are taking any soiled clothes home that need to be washed and will help prevent any belongings becoming miss placed or lost.
 It would also be extremely helpful when trying to locate items, if all your child’s clothing is labelled.

 Additionally can we please ask that your child does not bring their own toys into Nursery, this can cause conflicts between children, we will not be held responsible if your child’s toys get broken or become lost.